fbeltrao/dotnet-observability-sample/scenario1.md

 }
 ```

-Recapping: besides the custom SQL dependency tracking needed for OpenTelemetry **no custom code (besides SDK bootstrapping) is required**.
+Recapping: besides the custom SQL dependency tracking needed for OpenTelemetry, **no custom code (besides SDK bootstrapping) is required**.

 ## Requirement validation